Applies to:

 Optical

 You can set the S/PDIF Source to Optical to connect to consumer devices with optical S/PDIF outputs, such as a connection to a games console or TV.
+See this article for reference: Connecting TVs, Consoles, or other device to your interface.

 In this mode, the optical ports will no longer send and receive ADAT signals (audio and clock).